neurogen-uniandes/networks/README.md

 # How to use ☑️
 - All functions are contained within the "functions.py"
-- A simple example made with a subset of the paper data can be found in the notebook "genga.ipynb"
+- A comprehensive example made with a subset of the paper data can be found in the notebook [genga.ipynb](https://github.com/neurogen-uniandes/networks/blob/main/genga.ipynb)
 - You can easily dowload our [package from PyPi](https://pypi.org/project/genga/) with the "pip install genga" command

 # Credits 🥇